NCAR/geocat-applications/CONTRIBUTING.md

 [Example of a NCL Receipt](https://ncar.github.io/geocat-applications/ncl/receipts/days_in_month.html)

 ### Generate the Documentation Locally
-At the base of the reposistory `geocat-applications/`, run
+From the `geocat-applications/` directory, run:
 ```
 make clean html
 ```